JHopkins387/Hopkins_ReadME_Generator/README.md

   This is an application that will allow the user to create a README file.
 This will allow the user to create READNME files that they need at that moment instead of having to make them individually and by hand.

   ## How to Use:
-  Type “node index” in the command line to start the program.
+  Type “node index.js” in the command line to start the program.
 Afterwards, answer the questions asked so that the program knows what to create.
 After you’re done answering the questions, a README file will be created under newREADME.md!
 YOu are then free to copy and paste or manually drag the gile into your Git Hub.